ravikiran-m-p/tic-tac-toe/README.md

 - **HTML5** — game layout and structure.
 - **CSS3** — styling, animations, and effects.
 - **JavaScript (ES6)** — game logic and interactivity.

+---

+##  How to Play

+1. Open the game in your browser.
+2. Player **X** starts first.
+3. Click on any empty cell to place your mark.
+4. Player **O** takes the next turn.
+5. The first player to align three symbols (row, column, or diagonal) wins.
+6. If all cells are filled without a winner, it’s a **draw**.
+7. Click **Reset Game** to start a new round.

+---